khachapuris/clic/README.md

         would otherwise raise an unknown name error
         - `use_meta` (bool) use META inside the callable

-### Mappings specification
+### Registering mappings

-`CLIC_MAPPINGS` is a dictionary that maps the keystrokes to the resulting character(s).
-Providing custom mappings is useful if some of your token names include special symbols that are not already covered in the calculator.
+If your module has symbols that are not already covered by the calculator, register the keyboard mappings as key-value pairs into the `CLIC_MAPPINGS` dictionary.

+1. Key: the text to type into the calculator

+2. Value: the resulting character

 ## Not implemented yet